OWASP/www-project-desktop-app-security-top-10/tab_detailed_DesktopTop10.md

 An attacker can exploit the publicly disclosed vulnerability in the OS offered/third party component in order to take over the system running the application, cause loss of data confidentiality/integrity or even may cause service unavailability depending upon the kind of exploit published.

 ### Prevention:
-To prevent the usage of components with known vulnerabilities, it is recommended to :
 * Use Proprietary components with the latest update/patch.
-* Use open source components which are actively maintained by the open source community
+* Only use open source components which are actively maintained by the open source community
 * Check for the disclosed vulnerabilities using vulnerability databases like NVD, MITRE, etc. periodically and apply stable patches upon release by the vendor.
 * Identifying SBOM (Software bill of materials) i.e. keeping track of all individual components being used within the product (while in the development phase itself), which can be handy when any exploit is published.